Authentication#

 Since a person can register multiple email addresses, any of them can be used to identify the person, as long as they have been verified.

 Successful authentication results in an issued ID token.
-The ID token holds, cryptographically secured, the lifetime, the principal's ID and possibly other metadata about the person.
-It has a long lifetime.
-The ID token grants access privileges to the Skalio ID service.
-To access other service, it must be exchanged for a service-specific access token.
+The ID token holds, cryptographically secured, the lifetime, the principal's ID, their organization membership & privileges and some other metadata about the person.
+It has a long lifetime and must be protected by the holder.

 ID tokens can be blacklisted, rendering them unusable before their actual expiration time (API endpoint).